Quick overview

 Last but not least, the employer is obliged to ensure that the vehicle is adequately insured – both statutory(compulsory liability) and, where applicable, accident insurance.
 It is also advisable to enter into a written agreement with the employee on the use of the car, which clearly sets out the conditions for its use – for example, the maximum number of kilometres, how fuel is to be paid for on private journeys, liability for damages or rules in the event of an accident.

-The logbook should contain information that shows whether the vehicle was actually used forwork or private purposes.
-The records serve not only for internal monitoring but also, and in particular, as evidence for the tax authorities in the event of an inspection.
+The logbook should include details that show whether the vehicle was actually used forwork or private purposes.
+The records serve not only for internal monitoring, but especially as evidence for the tax office in the event of an inspection.

 At the beginning of the logbook, the vehicle’s identification data should be given: i.e. the type of vehicle, the registration number (registration plate), as well as the starting and ending tachometer reading – specifically on 1 January and 31 December of the year in question.
 These data make it possible to verify the total annual mileage and its distribution between work and private journeys.
 It is also necessary to record the date on which the vehicle was used for business purposes and, where appropriate, the date on which it ceased to be used.